mlswg/mls-architecture/draft-ietf-mls-architecture.md

 suported in common by the group.

-In MLS 1.0, the creator of the group is responsible for selecting the best ciphersuite supported across clients.
-Each client is able to verify availability of protocol version, ciphersuites, and extensions at all times once it has at least received the first group operation message.
+In MLS 1.0, the creator of the group is responsible for selecting the best cipher suite supported across clients.
+Each client is able to verify availability of protocol version, cipher suites, and extensions at all times once it has at least received the first group operation message.

 Each member of an MLS group advertises the protocol functionality they support.
 These capability advertisements can be updated over time, e.g., if client software is updated while the client is a member of a group.
-Thus, in addition to preventing downgrade attacks, the members of a group can also observe when it is safe to upgrade to a new ciphersuite or protocol version.
+Thus, in addition to preventing downgrade attacks, the members of a group can also observe when it is safe to upgrade to a new cipher suite or protocol version.

 # Operational Requirements